Welcome to Saint Andrew

 3. Baptized Catholics who were not fully formed into the Catholic faith and have not completed their initiation, who have not received either the Sacraments of Holy Communion or Confirmation.

-Classes are held on Mondays at 7:00pm in the Parish Meeting Room from September 2021-May 2022.
+Classes are held on Mondays at 7:00pm in the Parish Meeting Room.

 If you are interested, or have any questions, please contact Fr.
 Kyle Adamczyk or the RCIA team.